timboldt/epaper-display/README.md

 * Waveshare 4.2" E-Paper Module
 * BME280 Temperature/Pressure/Humidity Sensor

-The end result is a clock that runs for months on a small LiPo battery.
+The end result was a clock that runs for months on a small LiPo battery.

 ![](assets/clock-front.jpg)

+(Until I switched to a Raspberry Pi, that is...)